Frequently Asked Questions

 Houston, TX 77030

-The majority of students entering the Medical Physics Program enter in the fall semester.
-However, there has been a rare occasion where a student was able to enter the program during the summer semester due to special circumstances.
+The majority of students enter the Medical Physics Program in the fall semester.
+However, there have been rare occasions in which a student was able to enter the program during the summer semester due to special circumstances.